-Graco Children’s Products has agreed to pay $10 million to settle claims that it failed to appropriately recall about four million child car seats with defective buckles.
+Graco Children’s Products has agreed to pay $10 million to settle claims that it failed to appropriately recall about four million units of the Graco child car seat with defective buckles.

 According to the New York Times, the National Highway Traffic Safety Administration announced that Graco would pay a $3 million fine and spend $7 million developing safety programs as a part of the settlement.